 Bacterial arthritis is temporary if it is treated quickly.
 A vet will drain the area, flush out any bacteria, and administer antibiotics.
 If ignored, the bacteria can spread.
 This could potentially leave your cat’s other limbs permanently arthritic.

 According to International Cat Care, over 90% of cats ages 12+ show signs of osteoarthritis.
 Any attempt at movement will be very painful for your cat.
 This because joint-cushioning cartilage has worn away, leaving bones to rub against each other.

 What Causes Arthritis in Cats?

 Feline chronic progressive polyarthritis, calicivirus arthritis, and bacterial arthritis are medical ailments.
 These conditions are caused by attacks to the immune system.
 As a musculoskeletal condition, osteoarthritis is usually an unavoidable result of old age.

 Your cat had cartilage between all of her joints.
 This cartilage is a form of padding, and simultaneously lubricant.
 It keeps your cat’s limbs moving freely without pain.

 As your pet ages, they stop producing cartilage, and what they have is worn away.
 The result is arthritis, as the bones in your cat’s joints grind against each other.
 Although old age is the most common explanation, there are other factors to arthritis.
 These include:

 - Weight.
 Heavier cats place more pressure on their joints.

 - Exercise.
 The more a cat moves, the more supple her joints will remain.

 - Injury.
 If your cat’s joints have experienced trauma, she’ll be weakened.

 - Genetics.
 Some cats are more prone to arthritis than others due to congenital weaknesses and skeletal defects.

-Some breeds of cat may also be more prone to arthritis.
+Some breeds of cats may also be more prone to arthritis.
 Maine Coons, Himalayan, Siamese, Scottish Fold and Persian cats are most at risk.
 These breeds have unique skeletal structures, often leading to abnormalities around the hips.